mslaugh/Property-Inspection-Code-Sample/README.md

 To configure the iPad Apps settings follow these instructions.
 You need to perform these same steps for both the Inspection and Repair iOS apps.

-1. Tap the **iPad App** on the iPad to open it.After the iPad App is loaded and the Sign In screen is displayed, push the **home button** two times and close the running instance of the application.
+1. Tap the **iPad App** on the iPad to open it.
+2. After the iPad App is loaded and the Sign In screen is displayed, push the **home button** two times and close/terminate the running instance of the application.
-2. Next, open the **native iOS Settings App**.
+3. Next, open the **native iOS Settings App**.
-3. In the left column, tap the **name of the app**.
+4. In the left column, tap the **name of the app**.
-4. Enter the values which correspond to the Azure Active Directory application you created for the iPad Apps.
+5. Enter the values which correspond to the Azure Active Directory application you created for the iPad Apps.
-5. Enter the URL to the Site Collection created by the Property Manager My App.
+6. Enter the URL to the Site Collection created by the Property Manager My App.
-6. Enter the email address for the Dispatcher. (katiej&#64;&lt;Your Tenancy&gt;.onmicrosoft.com)
+7. Enter the email address for the Dispatcher. (katiej&#64;&lt;Your Tenancy&gt;.onmicrosoft.com)

 These are the values that must be configured.